Azure/autorest/Documentation/defining-clients-swagger.md

     }
 ............
 ```
-where a non-nullable type is changed into its nullable wrapper if the corresponding parameter is optional and a validation is added if a nullable type is marked as required.

 > Note that parameters that have field `in` as path are always required and the `required` field will be ignored.